Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Texas and its opponents have gone over the current 52-point total in 10 of 11 games this season.
+- Texas and its opponents have gone over the current 52.5-point total in 10 of 11 games this season.

-- Kansas State's games have gone over 52 points in four of 11 chances this season.

-- The two teams combine to score 63.7 points per game, 11.7 more than the over/under in this contest.

-- The 53.4 points per game these two squads have allowed their opponents to score this season are 1.4 more than the 52 over/under in this contest.
+- This contest's over/under is 0.9 points fewer than the 53.4 these two squads combine to give up per game in 2021.

-- The average total in Longhorns games this season is 60, eight points above Friday's total of 52.
+- Longhorns games this season feature an average total of 60.0 points, a number 7.5 points higher than Friday's over/under.

-- The 52-point total for this game is 0.9 points below the 52.9 points per game average total in Wildcats games this season.
+- The 52.5-point total for this game is 0.4 points below the 52.9 points per game average total in Wildcats games this season.

 Texas Stats and Trends

-- Texas has four wins against the spread in 11 games this year.

-- The Longhorns have an against the spread record of 4-3 in their seven games as a favorite of 3 points or more so far this season.
+- This season, the Longhorns have an against the spread record of 4-3 in their seven games as a favorite of 3 points or more.

-- Texas' games this year have hit the over on five of 11 set point totals (45.5%).
+- Texas has eclipsed the over/under in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- Texas is 4-5 against the spread and 4-5 overall in games when it scores more than 21 points.
+- Texas is 4-5 against the spread and 4-5 overall this season when the team scores more than 21.0 points.

-- Texas is 4-4 against the spread and 4-4 overall when the team picks up over 345 yards.
+- In games that Texas amasses over 345.0 yards, the team is 4-4 against the spread and 4-4 overall.

-- This year, the Longhorns have turned the ball over 17 times, three more than the Wildcats' takeaways (14).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.